axiom-data-science/portal-docs/DataCatalog.rst

 ********************************************
 Contribute Data via the Research Workspace
 ********************************************

-Data files can be added to the Catalog automatically by project researchers using the Research Workspace.
+Data files can be added to the catalog automatically by project researchers using the Research Workspace.
 The general process for data submission is outlined below:

-1. Data are managed by a project researcher using his/her user account in the Research Workspace (https://researchworkspace.com).
+1. Data are managed by a project researcher using her user account in the Research Workspace (https://researchworkspace.com).
 Such data files are accompanied by robust, descriptive metadata using the integrated ISO-compliant metadata editor (ISO-19115-2).

-For assistance using the Research Workspace and its metadata editor visit: https://workspace.aoos.org/help/
+For assistance using the Research Workspace and its metadata editor visit: https://researchworkspace.com/help/

-2. Once the data have been loaded and/or its embargo period ends, the researcher may then select the 'Publish' option for their project in the Research Workspace.
+2. Once the data have been loaded and/or the embargo period ends, the researcher may then select the ``Make public`` option for their project in the Research Workspace.

-3. The entire contents of that folder and any subfolder therein will then be displayed in its native file format within the Catalog of the portal, where public users can view and download the data and associated metadata.
+3. The entire contents of that folder and any subfolder therein will then be displayed in its native file format within the catalog of the portal, where public users can view and download the data and associated metadata.

-Note: Visualizing these data files within the Portal Map View requires processing by Axiom Data Science to be made available.
+.. note:: Visualizing these data files within the data map requires processing by Axiom Data Science to be made available.
 Processing time varies as a function of data format and complexity.

 .. *********
 ..
 Data DOIs